gsoft-inc/wl-extensions-mongo/README.md

 ## Field encryption

-The GSoft.Extensions.Mongo library supports field-level encryption at rest, which means you can specify in your C# code which document fields should be encrypted in your MongoDB database.
+The Workleap.Extensions.Mongo library supports field-level encryption at rest, which means you can specify in your C# code which document fields should be encrypted in your MongoDB database.
 Any C# property can be encrypted, as long as you provide how data gets encrypted and decrypted.
 These properties then become binary data in your documents.

 To enable field-level encryption, simply decorate the sensitive properties with the `[SensitiveInformationAttribute]`: